Operon

 In genetics, an operon is a functioning unit of DNA containing a cluster of genes under the control of a single promoter.
 The genes are transcribed together into an mRNA strand and either translated together in the cytoplasm, or undergo splicing to create monocistronic mRNAs that are translated separately, i.e. several strands of mRNA that each encode a single gene product.
 The result of this is that the genes contained in the operon are either expressed together or not at all.
 Several genes must be co-transcribed to define an operon.

-Originally, operons were thought to exist solely in prokaryotes (which includes organelles like plastids that are derived from bacteria), but since the discovery of the first operons in eukaryotes in the early 1990s, more evidence has arisen to suggest they are more common than previously assumed.
+Originally, operons were thought to exist solely in prokaryotes (which includes organelles like plastids that are derived from bacteria), but their discovery in eukaryotes was shown in the early 1990s, and are considered to be rare.
 In general, expression of prokaryotic operons leads to the generation of polycistronic mRNAs, while eukaryotic operons lead to monocistronic mRNAs.

 Operons are also found in viruses such as bacteriophages.
 For example, T7 phages have two operons.
 The first operon codes for various products, including a special T7 RNA polymerase which can bind to and transcribe the second operon.
 The second operon includes a lysis gene meant to cause the host cell to burst.

 History

-The term "operon" was first proposed in a short paper in the Proceedings of the French Academy of Science in 1960.
+The term "operon" was first proposed in a short paper in the Proceedings of the French Academy of Sciences in 1960.
 From this paper, the so-called general theory of the operon was developed.
 This theory suggested that in all cases, genes within an operon are negatively controlled by a repressor acting at a single operator located before the first gene.
 Later, it was discovered that genes could be positively regulated and also regulated at steps that follow transcription initiation.
 Therefore, it is not possible to talk of a general regulatory mechanism, because different operons have different mechanisms.
 Today, the operon is simply defined as a cluster of genes transcribed into a single mRNA molecule.
 Nevertheless, the development of the concept is considered a landmark event in the history of molecular biology.
 The first operon to be described was the lac operon in E. coli.
 The 1965 Nobel Prize in Physiology and Medicine was awarded to François Jacob, André Michel Lwoff and Jacques Monod for their discoveries concerning the operon and virus synthesis.